ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

 # [ACID vs BASE](https://tianpan.co/notes/2018-07-26-acid-vs-base)

-ACID (Consistency over Availability)
+==ACID (Consistency over Availability)==

-- Atomicity ensures transaction succeeds completely or fails completely.
+- **Atomicity** ensures transaction succeeds completely or fails completely.
-- Consistency: In ACID, the C means that a transaction pre-serves all the database rules, such as unique keys, triggers, cascades.
+- **Consistency**: In ACID, the C means that a transaction pre-serves all the database rules, such as unique keys, triggers, cascades.
 In contrast, the C in CAP refers only to single copy consistency, a strict subset of ACID consistency.
-- Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
+- **Isolation** ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
-- Durability ensures that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g. power outage or crash).
+- **Durability** ensures that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g. power outage or crash).

-BASE (Availability over Consistency)
+==BASE (Availability over Consistency)==

 - Basically available indicates that the system is guaranteed to be available
 - Soft state indicates that the state of the system may change over time, even without input.
 This is mainly due to the eventually consistent model.
 - Eventual consistency indicates that the system will become consistent over time, given that the system doesn’t receive input during that time.

-Although most NoSQL takes BASE priciples, they are learning from or moving toward ACID. e.g. Google Spanner provides strong consistency.
+==Although most NoSQL takes BASE priciples, they are learning from or moving toward ACID==. e.g. Google Spanner provides strong consistency.
 MongoDB 4.0 adds support for multi-document ACID transactions.

 ## Data Partition and Routing